awsdocs/amazon-rekognition-custom-labels-developer-guide/doc_source/tm-sdk.md

 1. If you haven't already:

    1. Create or update an IAM user with `AmazonRekognitionFullAccess` and permissions\.
-For more information, see [Step 2: Create an IAM Administrator User and Group](su-account-user.md)\.
+For more information, see [Step 2: Create an IAM administrator user and group](su-account-user.md)\.

    1. Install and configure the AWS CLI and the AWS SDKs\.
-For more information, see [Step 2: Set Up the AWS CLI and AWS SDKs](su-awscli-sdk.md)\.
+For more information, see [Step 3: Set Up the AWS CLI and AWS SDKs](su-awscli-sdk.md)\.

-   1. If you are using an external Amazon S3 bucket, set the permissions\.
-For more information, see [Step 4: Set Up Amazon S3 Bucket Permissions for SDK Use](su-sdk-bucket-permssions.md)\.

 1. Use the following example code to train a project\.